mik90/rlox/README.md

 the main binary can parse a script or work as a repl

-The extra `write-ast` binary creates an expr.rs file that translates BNF to rust code
+The extra `write-ast` binary creates an [src/expr.rs](src/expr.rs) file that translates a grammar definition to rust code